newwby/Godot-Prototyping-Framework/.github/ISSUE_TEMPLATE/addition.md

 ---
-name: Feature addition
+name: Feature Addition
-about: Building on top of an existing feature or functionality
+about: Implementing something that doesn't already exist
-title: 'New Feature Proposal: [Add Name]'
+title: 'New Feature'
 labels: addition
 assignees: newwby

 ---

+# Issue

-## Feature Design
+## Feature Proposal

-**Current Functionality** (if applicable)
-A clear and concise description of what the feature already does, and why that isn't desirable.

-(If the feature doesn't already exist, skip this heading.)

-**Desired Functionality**
-A clear and concise description of what you want to change or add, and why.
+**Why is this feature desirable?**
+- Is this covered by existing functionality?
+- Is this universal enough to be considered part of the framework?
+- What use cases exist for this new feature?

+---

-## Feature Implementation
+## Feature Implementation (Developer Use Only)

 **Task List**
 - [ ] task 1